 a.
 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

-These medications reduce menstrual blood loss and relieve pain.
+These medications help reduce menstrual blood loss while also providing relief from pain and cramps.

 b.
 Hormonal Therapy